 The defense hasn’t been miserable over the last few years, but it hasn’t been up to the normal TCU snuff.
 Last season, the D couldn’t come up with a third down stop and couldn’t make up for the inconsistencies on the offensive side.

 The goal this offseason is to be more disruptive, and that’s why Gary Patterson is tinkering more than usual.
 DT L.J.
-Collier will work out on the outside, while several new guys are seeing time at new positions throughout spring.
+Collier will work out on the outside, while several new guys are seeing time at new positions.
 Every team does that, but TCU is really experimenting.

 In all, seven starters return, the depth is terrific, and there should be a huge improvement in big plays.
 The D only came up with 35 takeaways over the last two seasons.
 The 2014 defense came up with 40.